This page provides details of paths, visitor centres and other places to visit where ease of access has been considered.

 Macclesfield Forest Visitors Centre

 The car park at Macclesfield Forest Visitors Centre has a compacted sandstone surface, with tarmac entrance road and three parking spaces reserved for disabled people close to the toilets.
 There is a toilet suitable for disabled people for which a RADAR key is required (a key is available when the Rangers' Room is open).
 The Ranger’s room is sometimes open, with its display of local fauna and flora; at other times information can be obtained from boards and leaflets (available from dispensers).
 If you want advice about access to Macclesfield Forest, please contact the Peak District National Park Authority warden for Macclesfield Forest on 01260 252832.
 There is a pleasant grassy picnic area behind the building, with a number of picnic tables, one of which is wheelchair-accessible via the compacted limestone path.
-There is also a mobile refreshment van, situated at the back of the Visitors Centre, and is open at weekends.
+There is also a mobile refreshment van, situated at the back of the Visitors Centre, which is open at weekends, and on Tuesdays and Wednesdays during summer.

 There is a short stone surfaced track suitable for wheelchair users (pictured here), opposite the car park entrance which provides a good viewpoint of the reservoir and its birdlife, including the heronry.